Find Answers

 Students who are sponsored by a third party can request billing of tuition, course fees, and other related educational expenses be forwarded to their sponsors.
 Students or sponsors may request sponsor billing by providing an official letter or other authorizing document.
 Military organizations and most employers have official documentation; see your benefits office for more information or email charlotte.shanahan@colostate.edu for assistance in determining the appropriate paperwork to file.

 Authorizing documentation must be received before the first due date of the semester to avoid late charges being assessed.
-Documentation must be submitted each term; it is important to plan ahead to avoid problems.
-Students should submit documents to:
+Documentation must be submitted each term.
+Submit documents to:

 Email: charlotte.shanahan@colostate.edu